ontio/ontology/docs/specifications/cli_user_guide.md

 The account parameter specifies the account that a contract deploys.

 --gasprice
 The gasprice parameter specifies the gas price of the transfer transaction.
 The gas price of the transaction cannot be less than the lowest gas price set by node's transaction pool, otherwise the transaction will be rejected.
-The default value is 0.
+The default value is 500(0 in testmode).
 When there are transactions that are queued for packing into the block in the transaction pool, the transaction pool will deal with transactions according to the gas price and transactions with high gas prices will be prioritized.

 --gaslimit
 The gaslimit parameter specifies the gas limit of the transfer transaction.
 The gas limit of the transaction cannot be less than the minimum gas limit set by the node's transaction pool, otherwise the transaction will be rejected.
 Gasprice * gaslimit is actual ONG costs.
-The default value is 30000.
+The default value is 20000.

-**For contract deployments, the gaslimit value must be greater than 10000000, and there must be sufficient ONG balance in the account.**
+**For contract deployments, the gaslimit value must be greater than 20000000, and there must be sufficient ONG balance in the account.**

 --needstore
 The needstore parameter specifies whether the smart contract needs to use persistent storage.
 If needed, this parameter is required.
 The default is not used.